lzeke0/TwitchRSS/README.md

 ## Twitch RSS Webapp for Google App Engine
 This project is a very small web application for serving RSS feed for broadcasts in Twitch.
-It fetches data from [Twitch API](https://github.com/justintv/twitch-api) and caches in Memcache.
+It fetches data from [Twitch API](https://dev.twitch.tv/docs) and caches in Memcache.
 The engine is webapp2.

 A running version can be tried out at: https://twitchrss.appspot.com/vod/twitch

 There is also a VOD only endpoint if you don't want to see ongoing streams which are known to break some readers: https://twitchrss.appspot.com/vodonly/twitch

 ### Deployment
+First you should set your own Twitch API client ID in the app.yaml.
 See how to deploy on [Google App Engine](https://cloud.google.com/appengine/docs/python/gettingstartedpython27/introduction).

 ### Other things